vaclavsvejcar/headroom/doc/microsite/docs/documentation/basic-concepts.md

 - __Variables__ - Changing parts of license headers (such as year, author, e-mail, etc.) can be represented by variables and the actual values are then loaded from either `.headroom.yaml` or command line arguments and filled in during template rendering.

+- __Post-processing Functions__ - These are built-in functions, enabled in _YAML_ configuration, that performs some additional post-processing on rendered license headers, for example to update years in copyright statements.

 [rel:Configuration]: configuration.md
 [web:mustache]: https://mustache.github.io/